-I never said that directly to myself, but that was the underlying motivation for the goal.
+I never said that directly to myself, but that was the underlying motivation for any goal.
 To feel ok.
 Like I’m ok.
 I stack up.
 I’m enough.
-There was no other reason to pursue the goal than that.
+There was no other reason to pursue a goal than that.
 But, as I think you know, that feeling never comes.
 The goal comes and goes and you’re on to the next one.
 The bar moves.
 Constantly.

 Let’s think about this for a moment.
 If you let “I’m not good enough” drive, you’re not in charge of your life, especially when all the things you think you have to do and be are externally defined - by society, by culture, by family, by our peer-group.
 And then they’re constantly changing.
-No wonder we never get 'there'.
+No wonder we never get “there”.

 If you take the time to contemplate I think you’ll see that we’re approval seeking from something that only exists in our mind.
 And it’s never satisfied, we’ll spend our whole lives trying to please it.
 Yes, our whole lives.
-We will spend our whole lives trying to make our external circumstances just so - achieving, being and doing the “right” things to signal your worth to the world.
+We will spend our whole lives trying to make our external circumstances just so - achieving, being and doing the “right” things to signal our worth to the world.
 Yes, our whole lives…...or until we decide to stop.

 We all deeply want to feel love and be lovable through being good.
 That’s what this is really about.
 Love.
 Loving yourself, feeling loved by others.

 None of our efforts to “be good enough” will ever give us this sense of love and ok-ness.
-Even if we achieve something on our list which on paper should make us feel good or enough, deep down we don’t feel it because we know it’s not real.
+Even if we achieve something which on paper should make us feel good or enough, deep down we don’t feel it because we know it’s not real.
 It’s based on something we did and had to earn.
 It’s not us, it’s what we did.
 And that makes any sense of enough fleeting, precarious, conditional and not to be trusted.
 Our minds are smart like that.
 As meditation teacher Tara Brach, says, we’ll only feel the real deal, feel enough, feel love and lovable when we’ve had to put in no effort towards achieving it and are just ourselves.
-Experience being loved for being ourselves, just the way we are.
+When we Experience being loved for being ourselves, just the way we are.

 Seriously, what would your life be like if you lost the ability to think “I’m not good enough”?
 What do you feel?
 Freedom?
 Ease?
 Peace?
 Love?
-That’s available to you right now and all the time if you decide.
+That’s available to you right now, and all the time, if you decide.
 If you decide you are enough, you are ok, just the way you are.
 And you are.
-Promise.
+I promise.